mlswg/mls-protocol/draft-ietf-mls-protocol.md

 associated with the leaf nodes.

-No participant in an MLS group has full knowledge of the secret state of the tree, i.e., private keys associated to the nodes.
+No participant in an MLS group has full knowledge of the secret state of the tree, i.e., private keys associated with the nodes.
 Instead, each member is assigned to a leaf of the tree, which determines the set of secret state known to the member.
 The credential stored at that leaf is one provided by the member.